Last updated October 2024

 The Committee has also considered a blueprint developed by the Variable Recurring Payments (VRP) working group and has published a response to its blueprint.
 This sets out the plan for scaling VRP so more consumers and businesses can benefit from innovative, flexible payment methods across a range of sectors.
 The response sets out the plan for implementation groups to be stood up to deliver functional enhancements and a dispute mechanism.

-Alongside this response and in line with the JROC recommendations, we are consulting on changes to Faster Payments to enable a phased roll out of non-sweeping VRP.
-We are inviting industry views on our proposals until 2 February 2024.
+Alongside this response and in line with the JROC recommendations, we consulted on changes to Faster Payments to enable a phased roll out of non-sweeping VRP.
+We have responded to stakeholder feedback and set out the options we will consider before publishing updated policy proposals for further feedback.

 The Joint Regulatory Oversight Committee